 In general, you can experience (but not necessarily) mild pain and swelling that lasts for 24-48 hours post-procedure.
 As per doctors ‘ advice, this is normal and can be treated at home by using a cold compress in the treated area while following other instructions and keeping your head elevated.

 Unlike surgical procedures, there’s no rest required, and you can resume normal daily activities soon after the cog thread treatment.
-However, care should be taken to ensure no undue pressure is put on the treated area.
+However, you should take care to ensure no undue pressure is put on the treated area.

 Cog Thread Lift Aftercare

 - Avoid carrying weights – a big no to heavy lifting